SylvanFranklin/srhd/README.md

-  start    Start launchctl login service stop     Stop launchctl login service restart  Restart the service config   Prints path to the config file.
-Run `help config` for config options help     Print this message or the help of the given subcommand(s)
+  start    Start launchctl login service stop     Stop launchctl login service restart  Restart the service help     Print this message or the help of the given subcommand(s)

 Options: